 Back in 2010 Matthijs Collard of UNITiD created a great script for Creating a Table of Contents in OmniGraffle with AppleScript.
 Over the years this script has been used by many in the UX community, including the team here at iQ, and it has saved people so many hours of frustrating work.
-We’re all still waiting for the mythical Omnigraffle 6 to include this functionality but in the meantime, here’s an extension to that script that enables a selection of styles for your Table of Contents (ToC).
+We’re all still waiting for this functionality to be natively available in Omnigraffle but in the meantime, here’s an extension to that script that enables a selection of styles for your Table of Contents (ToC).

-The outcomes of my experiments are available to download as AppleScript files - Table of Contents scripts (74 kB).
+The AppleScript files are available to download - Table of Contents scripts (74 kB).

 I’ve also created some samples files to download (5.4 MB) including a blank Omnigraffle template file as well as samples with each of the different styles applied.

 (Update 11th October 2013: These scripts have now been checked in Omnigraffle 6.
 After a couple of minor tweak all working fine.
 Same scripts should work in Omnigraffle 6 and Omnigraffle 5.)